 We will need to expend significant capital in connection with our expansion plans.
-Utilizing the December 2007 \$16.0 million DHW Equipment Lease Commitment, of which approximately \$8.0 million lease financing remained available to us as of April 21, 2008, as well as cash generated from operations, we believe that we will have sufficient funds to complete our planned restaurant openings into 2010 and maintain sufficient working capital for our operations.
+Utilizing the December 2007 \$16.0 million DHW Equipment Lease Commitment, of which approximately \$6.0 million lease financing remained available to us as of July 29, 2008, as well as expected cash flows from operations, we believe that we will have sufficient funds to complete our currently-planned restaurant openings through 2009 and maintain sufficient working capital for our operations.
 If we deviate from our planned openings, experience a change in our cost of capital, are unable to obtain developer financing or landlord contributions, experience adverse sales trends or are unable to generate positive cash flow, we may require further funding sooner than anticipated.
 We are exploring opportunities to reduce our cash usage per restaurant by utilizing sites that offer lower costs of capital and real estate funding.
 If our available sources of liquidity are insufficient to fund our expected capital needs, or our needs are greater than anticipated, we will be required to raise additional funds in the future through the incurrence of indebtedness or public or private sales of equity securities.
-As of March 25, 2008, we continued to pursue debt financing alternatives in order to solidify our expansion plans.
+We continue to pursue additional debt financing alternatives in order to solidify our expansion plans.
 If we do not generate sufficient cash flow from current operations or if financing is not available to us, we will have to curtail projected growth, which could materially adversely affect our business, financial condition, operating results and cash flows.